oknozor/illumination/README.md

 Note that unlike many note rendering plugins Illumination does not render files, it renders your buffer directly via [nvim rpc api](https://neovim.io/doc/user/api.html), it means you don't need to save the current buffer to render your notes, it is really live!

-Issues and PRs are welcome but Illumination is at a early stage of development, before submiting one please read the [Roadmap](#roadmap) section.
+Issues and PRs are welcome!

 ![example screenshot](screenshots/demo.png)